Stella0A/Cleaning-Nashville-housing-data/README.md

 	SELECT *
 	FROM PortfolioProjects.dbo.Nashville;

-### replacing the 'n' and 'y' letters with 'yes' and 'no'
+### Replacing the 'n' and 'y' letters with 'yes' and 'no'
 	SELECT DISTINCT(SoldAsVacant),COUNT(SoldAsVacant)
 	FROM PortfolioProjects.dbo.Nashville
 	GROUP BY SoldAsVacant